 28 January 1871: The Siege of Paris comes to an end, after over four months.
 Paris has been devastated by shelling and many have died of hunger or disease.
 Emperor Napoleon III abdicates with the loss of the war, goes into exile in England, and the Third Republic begins.

 Manet travels to the seaside town of Archachon to be reunited with his wife and son and to recuperate.
-He does not return to Paris, which is temporarily taken over by communists who form the Commune, for several months.
+He does not return to Paris, which is temporarily taken over by communists who briefly form a city-state known as the Commune, for several months.